challinan/meta-k3remote/conf/Readme.md

 To set up build:

+This layer was developed on top of the kirkstone relese.

 In local.conf:
   Set LOCAL_SSID to the name of the local Wifi node Set PSK_PASSWD to the password of the local wifi